Why I Dye My Hair With Henna

-I decided to ditch traditional chemical hair dyes last year when I realized that some of the more than 5,000 possible ingredients found in the ubiquitous drugstore product are carcinogenic.
+I decided to ditch traditional chemical hair dyes in 2016, when I realized that some of the more than 5,000 possible ingredients found in the ubiquitous drugstore product are carcinogenic.
 Used in commercial settings like hair salons, they can also pose a health risk to bystanders.
-Knowing this - and knowing that there was an easy alternative in henna, having dabbled with it before - made it easy to say goodbye for good.
+Knowing this – and knowing that there was an easy alternative in henna, having dabbled with it before – made it easy to say goodbye.

 1. It’s conditioning.